 The launch made all speed back to its ship.
 Then, a few moments later, it, too, flashed away.

-Now the wings no longer held the Wilhelmina, the ship began to roll slowly on two axes.
+Now the wings no longer held the Wilhelmina, the ship began to roll slowly on its axes.

 “They’ve taken the bait and gone after the courier,” said Winifred, as she brought their faceplates together.